-What Happens If An Employee Was Laid Off Without Prior Notice Because of Government Mandated Closures?
+Can An Employee Be Laid Off Without Prior Notice Because of Government Mandated Closures?

-When An Employee of a Small Business Was Laid Off Without Notice or Pay-in-Lieu Such May Constitute As a Constructive Dismissal Under the Employment Laws.
+Generally, When An Employee of a Non-Unionized Business With Under Fifty Employees Is Laid Off Without Notice or Pay-in-Lieu Such May Constitute As a Constructive Dismissal.
 Whether the Law Will Be Changed Due to the Mass Lay Offs Arising From the Covid19 Crisis Is Unknown.

 Currently employers, large and small, are faced with unprecedent financial difficulties.
 While some large companies may be positioned to weather the storm of managing the risks of varied legal complication, most businesses, especially smaller businesses, are without the financial resources as well as without the know-how to handle the extensive covid-19 challenges.
 The difficult risk management questions, many of which pose a Catch-22, that may lead to legal issues include, among other things:

 - Whether a business should remain operational, if such is a business that is permitted to do so;